-For purposes of this guideline, a distinction is made between school instructional projects and individual instruction projects.
-In general, school projects are those secured by the school and assigned to students by instructors as part of the instructional program.
-School projects may result in a product, which may be reused or sold by the school.
+For purposes of this guideline, a distinction is made between college instructional projects and individual instruction projects.
+In general, college projects are those secured by the college and assigned to students by instructors as part of the instructional program.
+College projects may result in a product, which may be reused or sold by the college.
 Individual projects are those involving personal service to the provider or returned to the provider after services are rendered by students.